studoverse/katerbase/README.md

 Updates a single document and returns the found or inserted entry instead of the `UpdateOperation`.
 See [updateOne](#updateone) and [find](#find).

-When `upsert` is not set and no document can be found for the query `null` is returned.
+* If `upsert` is not set and no document can be found for the query `null` is returned.

-If `upsert` is set and no document can be found for the query a new document is created in the MongoDB collection.
-The new document has all fields set that are either specified in the `fiter` or that are set in the `update` lambda.
+* If `upsert` is set and no document can be found for the query a new document is created in the MongoDB collection.
+The new document has all fields set that are either specified in the `filter` or that are set in the `update` lambda.
 See [MongoDB upsert behavior](https://docs.mongodb.com/manual/reference/method/db.collection.update/#upsert-behavior) for details.
-Note that the inserted document might therefore lack certain fields that would have been added to the document if `insertOne` would have been used.
-This schemaless behavior is native to MongoDB and might confuse you first when coming from a traditional SQL background.
+Note that the inserted document might therefore lack certain fields that would have been added to the document if `insertOne` with an actual Kotlin model object would have been used.
+This schemaless behavior is native to MongoDB and might at first be confusing when coming from a traditional SQL background.
 Katerbase only wraps that MongoDB behavior, please check out the MongoDB documentation for further details on that.
 Section [missing kotlin field](#missing-kotlin-field) explains how Katerbase treats then this "partial" inserted document in subsequent calls.

 If a new document gets created, the `setOnInsert` operator might help.